rwisecar/bus_mall/user_stories.md

 ##README

 I worked closely with Lee, Adrian, Sera, and Britt on this project, particularly on getting the display count and the vote count to start adding up.

+Then, once I burned my code to the ground, I had a lot more help from Lee, Maelle, and Britt.